wmfc7/2023D/README.md

 The requirements of this topic regarding the program code primarily involve distinguishing AM, FM, 2ASK, 2FSK, and 2PSK signals, and subsequently entering the corresponding hardware circuit for demodulation.

-In response to this requirement, My solution is to perform FFT calculations on the signals and distinguish each signal based on the amplitude and phase diagrams in the frequency domain.
+In response to this requirement, My solution is to perform FFT calculations on the signals and distinguish each signal based on the amplitude diagrams in the frequency domain.

 For the programming, I employed STM32CubeMX software to generate the main framework of the HAL library code, and then I wrote the corresponding code for the specific requirements in Keil.
+To be able to break free from the constraints of the microcontroller, I exported the test data after performing FFT operations on various modulation signals, and I wrote a segment of test code in the C language development environment within Visual Studio Code.

 ## File Structure Description